MOV-AI/action-sonarcloud-proj-config/README.md

 With this GitHub Action you can configure a SonarCloud project to run analisys triggered workflows execution.

+The action performs the following steps:
+1. Check if the SonarCloud project exists
+2. Create the project if it does not exist
+3. Disable autoscan

 ## Usage

-The workflow YAML file will usually look something like this:
+Github workflow YAML file example:

 ```yaml
 on: